-The investment strategy of Vhi Insurance prioritises capital protection over the earning of high investment returns and it is deemed that this is in the best interest of Vhi Insurance and its policyholders.
-As a result, Vhi Insurance mostly invests in highly-rated and short-dated corporate and government bonds.
+The investment strategy of Vhi Insurance prioritises the protection of capital over the earning of high investment returns and we deem that this is in the best interest of both Vhi Insurance and its policyholders.
+As a result, Vhi Insurance mostly invests in highly rated and short-dated corporate and government bonds.